SukhmanpreetKaur1228/SukhmanpreetKaurAssign1/README.md

  If the lucky card is present in those 7 random cards chosen by program, the user wins.
  Otherwise, user loses.
 # Supplementary Information-
-In this program, there is a commented section of code which, if not commented, asks the user for choosing a card and if the card is present in the 7 random cards, the uer will win.
+In this program, there is a commented section of code which, if not commented, asks the user for choosing a card and if the card is present in the 7 random cards, the user will win.
 Otherwise, user will lose.